Pope–Leighey House: Style

 Frank Lloyd Wright was one of the foremost architects within the American modern architecture movement.
 Although he was reluctant to ascribe his work to any particular movement, he had considerable influence over the evolution of modernism.
 Wright had achieved such prominence in the field that architects would gather around during the construction of the house in the hopes of glimpsing (or even taking) some sketches done by Wright.

 By the 1930s, when the conception of the house began to take shape, Wright had acquired an image of an architect who designed houses for the stylish and affluent.
 Motivated by a desire to change this image, as well as by a sincere interest in social reform, Wright developed an architectural style specifically accessible to and intended for the American middle-class called Usonian architecture.
 As the United States began to grow rapidly, architects imagined what the future of the nation might be like, and explored how they could set the tone of the coming century through their designs.
 Usonianism was Wright's contribution to this movement.
 The Pope–Leighey House is a prime example of Usonianism, and Wright felt that it was some of his best work, even toying with the idea of naming it "Touchstone".
 The house features many of the key elements of Usonian architecture, including an L shape, a flat roof, natural building materials, cantilevered structure (particularly in the carport), and an integration of the outdoors with the indoors.

 His interest in progressive reform aligned with the belief within modernism that architecture could and should have an impact on social issues.
 As noted architect Le Corbusier contended, the design and construction of buildings was "at the root of all social unrest," and there was plenty of social unrest in the early 20th century in America.
 Many architects turned to beautification and rational planning as a means towards progress, based on the idea that visual and structural beauty would contribute to better working and living conditions.
 Architecture was viewed as a mechanism for promoting progressive beliefs, motivated in part by pushback against corporate growth and landlordism.
 This development happened in tandem with the rise of working-class activism, particularly in big cities which were expanding as a result of commercial trade.
 Wright believed in this transformative ability of architecture, designing his houses with the intention of nurturing the lives of the middle-class people who inhabited them.
-This principle is demonstrated at the Pope–Leighey House in the attention Wright paid to every component of the Popes' life there, down to the appliances, furniture, and decor.
+This principle is demonstrated at the Pope–Leighey House in the attention Wright paid to every component of the Popes' lives there, down to the appliances, furniture, and decor.